mazmarz/k8s-demo/README.md

   * Clone the git repository onto your local machine.
   * Retrieve the json key file for the service account and place it into to the root directory
-  * There script "runnit.py" is used to tie everything together.
+  * There script *runnit* is used to tie everything together.
 It acts a wrapper for vagrant, hence it accepts all the common vagrant arguments: *up, down, ssh, destroy*
-  * Issue the command: *runnit up*.
+  * Issue the command: `runnit up`.
 This should bring up the cluster and set up the load-balancer.
 The static IP will be printed to the screen (along with a lot of other information) and can be used to update an /etc/hosts file.

-  * Once everything is up, including the load balancer, one can run the simple demo.
-The demo assumes the local installation of the "ab" program from apache.org.
+  **Running demo**

+  Once everything is up, hopefully without errors (if there is an error, try doing a *runnit destroy -f* followed by a *runnit up*), you can try a `runnit test`.
+This will setup a monitoring horizontal pod autoscaler on the two namespaces of the demo. **One needs to wait till the number of pods goes down to 1 before starting the test.**  This is because it takes time for the metric controller to settle and the hpa controller to react.
+Once this state has been achieved, from another terminal one can launch: `ab -c 1000 -n 20000 http://stagging-guestbook.mstakx.io/` and/or `ab -c 1000 -n 20000 http://guestbook.mstakx.io/`